THE TAG BLOG

 Why Holiday Return Policy Abuse Is a Thing

-A lot of online stores modify their e-commerce return policy time frames to attract buyers during the holiday season.
+Many online stores modify their e-commerce return policy time frames to attract buyers during the holiday season.
 This gives people a chance to return or exchange unwanted gifts.
-For instance, this year Amazon is extending its time window for free returns from 30 days to 120 days.
-This means you can return a gift bought in October 2021 in January 2022.
+For instance, this year, Amazon is extending its time window for free returns from 30 days to 120 days.
+This means you can return a gift bought in October 2021 until the end of January 2022.
 Unfortunately, extended return shipping times are a recipe for holiday return policy abuse.

 HOW RETURN POLICY ABUSE CAN IMPACT YOUR E-COMMERCE BUSINESS

 The holidays are a bumper quarter for most online retailers.
-However, if you're falling victim to holiday return policy abuse, this can suck the lifeblood out of your margins.
-Here are some of the primary ways that these returns can affect your e-commerce business.
+However, if you fall victim to holiday return policy abuse, this can suck the lifeblood out of your margins.
+Here are some primary ways these returns can affect your e-commerce business.